 When it comes to drug testing in the workplace, most people think of illegal drugs like marijuana or cocaine.
 But can employers also test for prescription drug use?

-It is essential for the employers to understand the rights and obligations in regards to drug testing their employees to prevent any potential harm caused by prescription drug abuse.
+It is essential for employers to understand the rights and obligations in regard to drug testing their employees to prevent any potential harm caused by prescription drug abuse.

 Common prescription drug